venikman/FPF/FPF-Spec.md

 5.  **No bare numbers:** Never present a raw number or value without its context of Characteristic and Scale.
 If someone sees “42” in your output, they should _also_ see or know “42 of what, measured how.”
 A reader who is not aware of the metric’s template should not be left guessing what a given value signifies.
 In practice, this means labeling reports and data with the metric name or identifier so that values can be traced back to their meaning.

-6.  **Template bridges for cross-metric comparison:** If you intend to compare or aggregate measurements from **different templates** (different Characteristics/Scales), ensure an explicit **ScoreMethod** or conversion is defined.
+6.  **Template bridges for cross-metric comparison:** If you intend to compare or aggregate measurements from **different templates** (different Characteristics/Scales), ensure an explicit **ScoringMethod** or conversion is defined.
 For example, if you need to combine a “usability score” (0–5 stars) with a “security score” (0–100%), you might define a new **Score** that maps both onto a common 0–10 scale via monotonic functions.
 Without such a bridge, do not directly mix metrics – keep them separate in analysis.
 This guarantees that any cross-metric reading has a well-founded basis.

 7.  **Level optionality respected:** If your Characteristic doesn’t naturally have tiers, don’t force it to have **Level** names (you can leave the Level concept unused).
 Conversely, if your Characteristic is commonly described in categories, it’s fine to define Levels for clarity.
 The key is to use the Level field intentionally: either not at all (for truly continuous measures) or in a fixed, **non-overlapping** way (for discrete categories).
 Do not use “Level” for something that behaves like a continuous value (it would be confusing to assign a label where a number would do, or vice versa).
 8. **Comparability test:** Two Coordinates are comparable iff same Characteristic+Scale (incl. unit, polarity).
 Otherwise — Score‑level only after a declared SCP to a bounded range.